About the Job

 An ARA Chef can be employed in units in Darwin, Townsville, Brisbane and Sydney.
 There are also minimal employment opportunities in smaller military areas such as Adelaide and Perth.

-Applicants must be between 17 and 58 years of age inclusive on day of entry.
+Applicants must be between 17 and 57 years of age (inclusive) on day of enlistment.

 Education & Experience